-For optimized timings, it is recommended to use the Page Write (PW) instruction to write all consecutive targeted bytes in a single sequence versus using several Page Write (PW) sequences with each containing only a few bytes (see Table 23: AC characteristics (50 MHz operation, T9HX (0.11 μm) process)) and Table 24: AC characteristics (75 MHz operation, T9HX (0.11 μm) process)).
+For optimized timings, it is recommended to use the page write (PW) instruction to write all consecutive targeted bytes in a single sequence versus using several page write (PW) sequences with each containing only a few bytes

-Chip Select (\overline{S}) must be driven High after the eighth bit of the last data byte has been latched in, otherwise the Page Write (PW) instruction is not executed.
+Chip Select (\overline{S}) must be driven High after the eighth bit of the last data byte has been latched in, otherwise the page write (PW) instruction is not executed.

-As soon as Chip Select (\overline{S}) is driven High, the self-timed Page Write cycle (whose duration is t{PW}) is initiated.
-While the Page Write cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
-The Write In Progress (WIP) bit is 1 during the self-timed Page Write cycle, and is 0 when it is completed.
-At some unspecified time before the cycle is complete, the Write Enable Latch (WEL) bit is reset.
+As soon as Chip Select (\overline{S}) is driven High, the self-timed page write cycle (whose duration is t{PW}) is initiated.
+While the page write cycle is in progress, the status register may be read to check the value of the write in progress (WIP) bit.
+The write in progress (WIP) bit is 1 during the self-timed page write cycle, and is 0 when it is completed.
+At some unspecified time before the cycle is complete, the write enable latch (WEL) bit is reset.

-A Page Write (PW) instruction applied to a page that is Hardware Protected is not executed.
+A page write (PW) instruction applied to a page that is hardware or software protected is not executed.

-Any Page Write (PW) instruction, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.
+Any page write (PW) instruction, while an erase, program or write cycle is in progress, is rejected without having any effects on the cycle that is in progress.